Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

-where we have assumed the matter gradient to be purely radial.
-The wavepacket also moves, but since the group velocity of slowly-unstable flavomons is smaller than the speed of light~\cite{Fiorillo:2024pns, Fiorillo:2025ank, Fiorillo:2025zio}, within a time $t\ll r$, we can neglect spatial propagation.
-The wavevector, on the other hand, changes considerably as
+For short timescales, it is mainly the flavomon momentum that evolves, $d\bK/dt=\partial_\br \lambda=(\partial_r\lambda)\br/r$ for a purely radial matter gradient, whereas spatial propagation is neglected because the group velocity of slowly-unstable flavomons is comparable with the speed of light~\cite{Fiorillo:2024pns, Fiorillo:2025ank, Fiorillo:2025zio}, so the flavomons move little during a growth timescale.
+However, the wavevector changes considerably as